Your cart is empty

 | Jimma | G4-G5 | Natural | $3.50 - $5.00 | 78 - 82 |

 Disclaimer: The prices above are indicative ranges based on 2025/2026 market conditions.
-Ethiopian green coffee prices fluctuate daily with C-market movements, local supply conditions, and seasonal availability.
+Ethiopian green coffee prices fluctuate with ECX auction results, local supply conditions, and seasonal availability.
 Always request a current quote for accurate pricing.
 Visit our current offerings page or contact us directly for live pricing.

 Ethiopian coffee export pricing is typically quoted FOB Djibouti.
 "FOB" means Free On Board, and Djibouti is the primary port used for Ethiopian coffee exports because Ethiopia is landlocked.
 Here is what each term means for your budget:

-Most experienced importers prefer FOB terms because they have established freight relationships and can often secure better shipping rates.
-First-time importers or those buying smaller volumes may prefer CIF because it simplifies the process.
+Most experienced importers prefer FOB terms for ocean freight because they have established freight relationships and can often secure better shipping rates.
+FCA (Free Carrier) is ideal for air freight shipments where the buyer arranges and pays for carriage from a nominated point.
 At Ethio Coffee, we offer both options and can recommend trusted freight forwarders if you prefer to arrange your own shipping.

 The FOB price is only part of your total landed cost.
 As an importer, you should budget for the following additional expenses when calculating your true per-kilogram cost: